jbudiman/api-bitcoin-world/source/index.html.md

 The `account_reference` that is passed in the request should be the same one passed when the order is created.

+Although certain properties are optional, they may still be required for us to complete the checkout process.
+If this is the case we may still ask customers for additional information in order to fulfil our regulatory requirements.

 ### Request
 `POST https://[partner].banxa.com/api/identities`